McSinyx/dotfiles/awesome/.config/awesome/themes/gruvbox/README.md

   proper algorithim, e.g. in GIMP use *None* or *Linear* interpolation.

-* Titlebar and wibox use some pixel arts, so please keep theme at the size of 24 (wibox) and 6 (titlebar).
+* Titlebar and wibox use some pixel arts, so please keep theme at the size of 22px.

-* I added some 24-pixel high arrows to the theme.
+* I added some 22-pixel high arrows to the theme.
 You might wanna use them to rice your desktop in the *powerarrow* way.